Understanding Self-Supervised Learning via Gaussian Mixture Models: Experiments

-We validate our theoretical findings with experiments on synthetic data.
-We study the effect of noise $\delta$ in \jointdistribution and also how the rank $r$ of the projection matrix and condition number of covariance matrix effect the learned representations.
-Finally we show that apart from learning the optimal projection subspace, self-supervised learning also leads to a "good" scaling within the subspace.
+We validate our theoretical findings with experiments on synthetic and real data.
+For the synthetic data, we study the effect of noise $\delta$ in \jointdistribution, rank $r$ of the projection matrix and condition number of covariance matrix on learned representations.
+For the real data experiments, we compare self-supervised methods against baselines for clustering CIFAR100 dataset on low dimensional subspaces using K-Means.